Halden Reactor

 The Halden Reactor was a 25MW (thermal) nuclear reactor located in Halden, Norway and dedicated for research.
-Construction started 1955 and the reactor became operative in 1958, and was operated by the Institute for Energy Technology (IFE).
-The reactor was built into bedrock at 100 meters depth.
+Construction started 1955 and the reactor became operative in 1958 and was operated by the Institute for Energy Technology (IFE).
+The reactor was built into bedrock at 100 m depth.
+The Halden Reactor was operational 1958–2018.
+The Halden Reactor was transferred to the state agency Norwegian Nuclear Decommissioning on 1 April 2025, for decommissioning.

 In October 2016 media said that it was expected to close at the time, without saying what year it would reopen.
 In June 2018, the board of directors of Norway's Institute for Energy Technology (IFE) has decided to close the Halden Reactor permanently and to start its decommissioning.
 The board did not apply to extend its operating licence, which expired in 2020, and the reactor, which was at the time shut down due to a safety valve failure, was not restarted again.
-So the Halden Reactor was operational 1958–2018.
+Because it was primarily a research reactor, steam production was driven by the research programme rather than demand from the paper factory (the consumer).